jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 This is why Cockburn used a hexagon.
 Each side represented a facet with a Port on one side and Adapter on another.
 He envisioned as many Port/Adapter pairs as would be required.

 ## Design Patterns
-So far, this design has mentioned two design patterns: [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) and [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html)
+So far, this design has mentioned several design patterns: [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html), [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) and [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html).
 There are potentially more in this design:
 * The Ports/Interfaces/Contracts are parts of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), and it’s possible, in the right circumstances, that they could be implemented using [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).
 * Since the Ports/Interfaces/Contracts are designed for the Business Logic and not directly from the External Dependencies, a single External Dependency may not be sufficient to satisfy the Contract.
 It may require interaction among several External Dependencies.
 If that’s the case, then the design would require a [Façade](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html).
-* In addition to Dependency Injection, [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) may also be useful in acquiring and assembling objects in the design.

 # Hexagonal Architecture
 I am deep into my second blog about Hexagonal Architecture, and I still haven’t shown any hexagons!
 I’m about to remedy that.

 There is no consistent way to draw the Hexagonal Architecture.
-A Google image search for [Hexagonal Architecture, et al](https://www.google.com/search?sca_esv=577175651&rlz=1C1EKKP_enUS733US733&sxsrf=AM9HkKk1S0bt7Gzy32fXHAanmJ0x4G8TPQ:1698418853233&q=hexagonal+architecture+ports+and+adapters+clean+architecture+onion+architecture&tbm=isch&source=lnms&sa=X&sqi=2&ved=2ahUKEwj-z7Sjv5aCAxVPEFkFHS89CrcQ0pQJegQIDBAB) will confirm that.
+A Google image search for [Hexagonal Architecture, et al.](https://www.google.com/search?sca_esv=577175651&rlz=1C1EKKP_enUS733US733&sxsrf=AM9HkKk1S0bt7Gzy32fXHAanmJ0x4G8TPQ:1698418853233&q=hexagonal+architecture+ports+and+adapters+clean+architecture+onion+architecture&tbm=isch&source=lnms&sa=X&sqi=2&ved=2ahUKEwj-z7Sjv5aCAxVPEFkFHS89CrcQ0pQJegQIDBAB) will confirm that.
 Everyone puts their own spin on it.
 I’ll be adding my own too.

 This diagram is the same as the previous diagram, but with two hexagons added:
 * The space inside red hexagon is reserved for Business Logic.
 This is the **cocoon** I referenced in the previous blog entry in the [Pluggable Design]( https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html#pluggable-design) section.
 The Business Logic has no dependency upon nor knowledge of anything beyond the red hexagon.